For Schools

 • The school feedback reports will also highlight key international findings.

-• Schools will also receive a contribution towards staff cover for carrying out preparatory organisational tasks for running the study.
+• Schools will receive a contribution towards staff cover for carrying out preparatory organisational tasks for running the study.

 What will NFER do to support our school’s participation?